National Otolaryngology (ENT) ST3 Recruitment.

 Please bring the following documents:

-- Your Portfolio containing evidence to substantiate your Self-Assessment form responses.
-You must put these documents in a separate section at the front of your Portfolio and in the order prescribed in Appendix 3, with the Checklist provided on this page at the front to ensure your Self-Assessment evidence can be easily identified.
+- Your Portfolio containing ONLY the evidence to substantiate your Self-Assessment form responses and the Self Assessment Checklist.
+You must put these documents in separate sections in your Portfolio and in the order of the questions (as per the Checklist), with the Checklist provided on this page at the front to ensure your Self-Assessment evidence can be easily identified.

 - Evidence that you have been awarded or successfully completed all parts of MRCS and DOHNS or MRCS (ENT) AND 1 COPY